mmfallacy/cs132-portfolio/urara/data-exploration/+page.svelte.md

 ### Handling Missing/Null Data

 Some of the rows for the engagement metrics (Likes, Replies, Retweets, and Quote Tweets) were null.
 To handle this we safely set those values to 0.
-There were other columns which had null values such as **Location** and **Account Bio**, however we are not going to be using that data hence we just dropped it in the dataframe.
+There were other columns which had null values such as **Location** and **Account Bio**, however we are not going to be using that data for exploration / visualization hence we simply just dropped those rows.

 ### Outliers

 During the data collection phase, it was made sure that there were no outliers that were going to be present.

-### Making Sure Tweets Were Consistent

-We made the tweets into lowercase, removed hashtags, replaced emojis into interpretation using `demoji`, removed non-alphanumeric characters.
-We then translate all tweets to English and then removed english stopwords afterwards.
-Lastly, **Stemming** and **lemmatization** were performed.

-## Visualization

 ## Data Exploration Steps